The Computer Engineering course is a hefty educational investment.

 SCOPE/FUNCTION: Enable the ordinary telephone unit to receive or initiate calls from or to an RDO (radio).
 Operate the switching on/off of any gadget or appliances which require a connection from a 220V source.

-Breadboards cost hundreds of pesos, so are the resistors, connecting wires, and soldering rod.
+Breadboards cost hundreds of pesos, so are the resistors, connecting wires, and soldering rods.
 Much more to this is the convenience of family members of the ones who host the night’s project session.
 Guests come for dinner, watch TV, and do not start pulling out their devices until Charo Santos says bye-bye at Maalaala Mo Kaya.
-Except for those who get started with project work at the campus lab, overnights have since become a pastime that yield very low productivity.
+Except for those who get started with project work at the campus lab, overnights have since become a pastime that yields very low productivity.

 “Sige, ikaw lang sa diha trabaho sa breadboard nimo kay sundugon nalang nako unya.
 Nindot man gud ning palabas sa HBO.
 Isa pa, puno na man mo diha sa la mesa.”
 The more reasons you state, the more justified your gatecrashing-just-for-dinner-and-snacks-and-TV thing becomes.
 Thankfully, no one revealed big bellies were shown yet as proof of our late-night junk food binges.
 It will come later in life.

 Kle Roger Lazaga, Marlon, and Lee Anthony Taburno can attract lots of followers because of their uncanny ability to finish the job in no time.
 But while Lee can join groups, whoever invites him for the night, Marlon and Kle prefer to be secluded on their own homes after the proverbial “no thanks” to offers of “collaboration.”
 No wonder they finish their projects way before deadlines.
-Such actions even drew criticisms that they are selfish and unable to share their electronic skills.
-Armed with long nose, soldering iron and other tools, a pool of reference materials, they made a name for themselves as the most successful performers.
+Such actions even drew criticism that they are selfish and unable to share their electronic skills.
+Armed with a long nose, soldering iron and other tools, a pool of reference materials, they made a name for themselves as the most successful performers.